GEOS270/Syllabus/docs/Labs.md

 # Software and Computer Access
+{: .no_toc}

 To complete your lab assignments, you will be using ESRI's ArcGIS Pro.
-This is a proprietary program (costs money) that can be run on the Windows opperating system.
+This is a proprietary program (it costs money) that can **only** be run on the Windows opperating system.
 You have two options for accessing the software:

 <details open markdown="block">
   <summary>